connorjchen/old--connorjchen.github.io/README.md

 ### Description

 old--connorjchen.github.io is the repo that was originally used for my personal portfolio.
 However, since then, I have transitioned to a differently formatted personal portfolio.
-Nonetheless, I aim to keep this repo public to showcase the code I wrote to create it.

 ### Screenshots